-- worldwide economic and business conditions; - political or economic instability in the jurisdictions where we have operations; - our dependence on a limited number of clients in a limited number of industries; - regulatory, legislative and judicial developments; - increasing competition in the business process management industry; - technological innovation; - telecommunications or technology disruptions; - our liability arising from fraud or unauthorized disclosure of sensitive or confidential client and customer data; - our ability to attract and retain clients; - negative public reaction in the US or the UK to offshore outsourcing; - our ability to expand our business or effectively manage growth; - our ability to hire and retain enough sufficiently trained employees to support our operations; - the effects of our different pricing strategies or those of our competitors; - our ability to successfully consummate, integrate and achieve accretive benefits from our strategic acquisitions, and to successfully grow our revenue and expand our service offerings and market share; - future regulatory actions and conditions in our operating areas; and - volatility of our ADS price.
+- worldwide economic and business conditions; - political or economic instability in the jurisdictions where we have operations; - our dependence on a limited number of clients in a limited number of industries; - regulatory, legislative and judicial developments; - increasing competition in the business process management industry; - technological innovation; - telecommunications or technology disruptions; - our ability to attract and retain clients; - our liability arising from fraud or unauthorized disclosure of sensitive or confidential client and customer data; - negative public reaction in the US or the UK to offshore outsourcing; - our ability to expand our business or effectively manage growth; - our ability to hire and retain enough sufficiently trained employees to support our operations; - the effects of our different pricing strategies or those of our competitors; - our ability to successfully consummate, integrate and achieve accretive benefits from our strategic acquisitions, and to successfully grow our revenue and expand our service offerings and market share; - future regulatory actions and conditions in our operating areas; and - volatility of our ADS price.

-These and other factors are more fully discussed in our other filings with the Securities and Exchange Commission, or the SEC, including in "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in our annual report on Form 20-F for our fiscal year ended March 31, 2016.
+These and other factors are more fully discussed in our other filings with the SEC, including in "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in our annual report on Form 20-F for our fiscal year ended March 31, 2017.
 In light of these and other uncertainties, you should not conclude that we will necessarily achieve any plans, objectives or projected financial results referred to in any of the forward-looking statements.
 Except as required by law, we do not undertake to release revisions of any of these forward-looking statements to reflect future events or circumstances.